~

 ~ Ben Simon ~ Music Director Emeritus

-Ben has performed for audiences around the world as violist of the Naumburg Award-winning New World String Quartet, the Stanford String Quartet, the Orpheus Chamber Orchestra, and the Los Angeles and New York Philharmonic Orchestras.
+Violist and conductor Ben Simon has performed for audiences around the world.
+As a violist, Ben was a member of the of the Naumburg Award-winning New World String Quartet, the Stanford String Quartet, the Orpheus Chamber Orchestra, Music from Marlboro, the New Century Chamber Orchestra and the Los Angeles, New York and Buffalo Philharmonic Orchestras.

 A native of San Francisco, Ben began his conducting studies in the Bay Area with Denis DeCouteau, continuing at Yale College and the Juilliard School with Otto Werner Mueller and at the Aspen Music Festival with Dennis Russell Davies.
 Ben has led orchestras and contemporary ensembles in the United States and Europe, and conducted performances for the theater as well as soundtracks for major motion pictures.
 He has taught at Harvard and Stanford Universities and has been a member of the music faculty at UC Berkeley since 1998.